udacity/machine-learning/projects/capstone/capstone_proposal.md

 securities.csv: general description of each company with division on sectors
 - fundamentals.csv: metrics extracted from annual SEC 10K fillings (2012-2016), should be enough to derive most of popular fundamental indicators.

+We have 851264 records of prices and asjusted prices and 505 different companies with descriptions.
 This price data acts as both our inputs and outs as it is both the prices are both the historical data we need ot feed into our algorithm but also the futures values we are trying to predict for the previous timeseries data.

 ### Solution Statement